flutter/goldens/README.md

- #### :stop_sign: The flutter/goldens repository has been deprecated from its use for the flutter/flutter repository’s golden file testing.  :stop_sign:
+ #### :stop_sign: The flutter/goldens repository has been deprecated from its use for the flutter/flutter repository’s golden file testing.

 The repository is currently persisting for historical record and the storage of other resources used for integration tests in flutter/flutter.